 When developing spicy food products, understanding how the heat intensity will be perceived by consumers is a complex challenge.
 Kalsec scientists conduct sensory analysis to understand heat delivery across different applications.
 The application that you are adding heat to, and the level of fat that is present, both affect the heat expression.

-When it comes to fat content, our scientists found that reducing fat in an application may lead to higher expressions of pungency, meaning the product would be perceived as hotter than a comparable higher fat food product.
-This was the case across all applications.
-The inverse is true as well.
-The more fat, the higher the dose of capsicum that is needed to be added to reach the same heat level perception as a lower fat product.
+When it comes to a specific matrix, our scientists find that reducing fat in an application may lead to higher expressions of pungency, meaning the product would be perceived as hotter than a comparable higher fat food product.
+This means that the more fat, the higher the dose of capsicum that is needed to be added to reach the same heat level perception.